-The Four M’s can make it very difficult to end an affair, but never impossible.
+The Four M’s of why cheaters cannot leave their affair partners can make it very difficult to end an affair, but never impossible.
 They are simply meant to explain the various mechanisms that are at work during an affair that can contribute to keeping the affair going.

 Affairs can cause attachment to the other person, but nonetheless, the other person should never be the wayward spouse’s issue.
 The loyal spouse and the children are the only real victims—never the affair partner.